Phaéton (Saint-Saëns)

 Phaéton (Phaethon), Op.
 39, is a symphonic poem for orchestra, composed by Camille Saint-Saëns in 1873.
 It is the second in his genre's tetralogy, preceded by Le Rouet d'Omphale and followed by Danse macabre and La jeunesse d'Hercule.
-The work was premiered at the Théâtre du Châtelet in 7 December 1873, performed by the Concert National conducted by Édouard Colonne.
+The work was premiered at the Théâtre du Châtelet on 7 December 1873, performed by the Concert National conducted by Édouard Colonne.
 Despite its initial cool reception, the work has managed to remain in the borders of the repertoire, but is largely overshadowed in popularity by Danse Macabre.

 Background

 Hector Berlioz was an early influence of Camille Saint-Saëns, and his four programmatic symphonies paved the way for the introduction of the symphonic poem by Franz Liszt.
 While César Franck was the first French composer to write a symphonic poem between 1845–46, titled Ce qu'on entend sur la montagne, it was neither performed nor published during the composer's lifetime.
 Unaware of Franck's work, Saint-Saëns was an early admirer of the symphonic poems of Franz Liszt.